TeroKeso/rodeo/README.md

-# Rancher Rodeo Helm Chart Repository
+# This is a archive copy of Rancher Rodeo Helm Chart Repository

 This repository contains Helm charts that are used during Rancher Rodeo webinars and for demonstration purposes.